Jero9999/Tiny-Expression-Evaluator/readme.md

 Its main strengths are:

 1. Simple syntax: everything is an expression that returns a value.
-There is no branching, looping, assignment or side-effect to worry about.
+There is no looping, assignment or side-effect to worry about.
 2. Easy to use and integrate with other system.
 The dll is tiny and there is no external dependency other than the core .NET framework

 It's designed to be a power tool for domain experts to define rules and calculations that augment an existing system.